-The good news is we've done nine brackets of books so far, eight 2012 brackets and one 2014 bracket, discussing over 140 books.
+The good news is we've done seven brackets so far, discussing over 100 books.
 We've had a lot of fun and gotten some great feedback from the authors both here and at Twitter and other social media.

-In a valiant (please don't say hopeless) attempt to catch up, we're alternating between brackets of the new books we're receiving and brackets of books from recent years.
+In a valiant (please don't say hopeless) attempt to catch up, we're going to alternate between brackets of the new books we're receiving and brackets of the 2012 and 2013 books that we didn't already cover.
+Starting with our first bracket of 2014 titles.

-Of the sixteen books, Jackie selected four "seeded" books that she was especially looking forward to reading (marked with asterisks), placed one in each quarter of the bracket, then we filled out the rest of the bracket randomly.
+Our first Battle of the 2014 Books will feature 16 contenders from 2014.
+We've selected four "seeded" books that I'm especially looking forward to (marked with asterisks), placed one in each quarter of the bracket, then filled out the rest of the bracket randomly.
 Here are your matchups:

 First Quarter of Bracket: